alexandernovadev/app_languages/README.md

 # No light mode is awful to my eyes

-All main btns should be green700
+All main btns should be green700 with white400 as a textcolor All bgs black900
+All common text white300